-Success tips when doing business in Mali
+Success tips when doing business in Mali in 2021

 - Clients are advised do try and learn French since English in barely spoken in Mali.
 French is the official language in Mali.
 Approximately 90% of the Malian population also communicate in Bambara, the lingua franca which is the marketplace language of the country;